 - Co-ordinated priority-setting activity that demonstrates Cochrane's commitment to meeting global health and care evidence needs.

 - Increased confidence in our ability to deliver independent, relevant, and timely evidence syntheses.

 - Greater diversity of methods, types of evidence synthesis, and people to address a wider range of funder needs.

 The case for change is strong but it is understandable that there is uncertainty and trepidation about how the proposed changes will be funded and the potential impact they will have on Cochrane's volunteer community.
 For this reason, a stepwise process is proposed that allows for key decisions to be tested and adapted, and new sources of funding to emerge to support full implementation.
-A three to five year programme of work is planned, with the first year focusing on streamlining the evidence synthesis production process, centralizing title registration, scaling up the separation of development and editorial processes, and continued negotiations with funders regarding creation of one or two Evidence Synthesis Units.
+A three to five year programme of work is planned, with the first year focusing on streamlining the evidence synthesis production process, centralizing author proposal management, scaling up the separation of development and editorial processes, and continued negotiations with funders regarding creation of one or two Evidence Synthesis Units.

 Cochrane will set clear expectations and accountability mechanisms based on the enabling principles (efficiency, sustainability, awareness and impact, and accountability), and will continue to provide support for the development of evidence synthesis methods and technology, as well as fundraising, dissemination, and advocacy.

 We envisage that the Cochrane thematic groups will be self-managed and work closely with the central team to avoid duplication of effort.
 Any evidence synthesis produced by them will be submitted directly to the Central Editorial Service which will take responsibility for quality assurance and the decision to publish in the Cochrane Library.